Owe-Pay/OPBot/README.md

 Unit Tests would involve testing the functionality of individual functions used in our code so as to ensure that our code is safe and relatively bug-free.

-#### Integration Testing

-Integration Tests would involve testing whether different parts of our software work together.
-In our case, we will be testing the interaction between our Telegram Bot and our backend MySQL database.

-#### System Testing

-System Tests would involve testing whether the system would function properly on day to day usage.
-In our case, we will be testing whether any bugs arise when the system is subjected to heavy user load among other tests.

 ##### Testing the *help* function of *owepaybot.py*

 **Stubs used**